5G to boost telecom’s share in GDP, create 2.2 crore jobs by 2025

 New Delhi: The fifth generation (5G) telecom service, which was launched in India in 2022, is likely to create 2.2 crore jobs in the sector and related activities like cloud computing, robotics, and the Internet of Things (IoT) by 2025 and further boost its share in the country’s GDP, Arvind Bali, CEO, of Telecom Sector Skill Council, said.

-“The contribution of telecoms in the country’s GDP has increased to 9 per cent.
+“The contribution of telecoms in the country’s GDP has increased to 9%.
 5G has given a big boost.
 The 6G technology will give a further boost to the sector and increase its share in the country’s GDP,” Bali said in an interview.

 He said the 5G technology would create huge employment opportunities – both in the telecom sector and the related activities.